Strawberry Kuchen Recipe – Easy Fruit Dessert

 Tips for the perfect Kuchen Custard

-- The Custard can be made as soon as you start proofing the dough, or made first.
+- You can start making the Custard as soon as you start proofing the dough, or made first.

 - Use all room-temperature ingredients.